calmm-js/documentation/README.md

 [![Gitter](https://img.shields.io/gitter/room/calmm-js/chat.js.svg?style=flat-square)](https://gitter.im/calmm-js/chat)

-This repository contains introductory and tutorial style documentation on Calm^2.
+This repository contains introductory and tutorial style documentation on Calmm.
 Reference documentation can be found in the repositories of individual libraries.

 However, this repository is very much **WORK-IN-PROGRESS** and far from